Matthew Byam Shaw

 Since joining Playful in 2016, Jack has worked on Charlie and the Chocolate Factory, An American in Paris and The Moderate Soprano.
 He currently works on Come From Away as well as the development of future projects.
 He previously worked for the Royal Shakespeare Company and, prior to that, gained a Master’s degree in Creative Producing from the Royal Central School of Speech and Drama.

-Courtney joined Playful in 2016 and is currently Production Assistant on the UK & Ireland tour of Kinky Boots.
-Previously, she has worked on Dirty Dancing UK & Ireland Tour, Shrek the Musical UK & Ireland Tour, An American in Paris and Imperium for Playful.
+Courtney joined Playful in 2016 and is currently working on Moulin Rouge!
+The Musical.
+Previously, she has worked on Kinky Boots UK Tour, Dirty Dancing UK Tour, Shrek The Musical UK & Ireland Tour, An American in Paris and Imperium for Playful.
 Courtney has a first class BA (Hons) degree in Theatre and Performance from the University of Leeds.